ReddyvariSai/My_Tube-youtube-clone-/Introduction to Youtube-clone.md

-📌 Project Title: YouTube Clone with AI Tools
+# YouTube Clone with AI Tools
-🔖 Description
+## Description
 This is my first GitHub project, created by Sai Kumar Reddy.
 It is a YouTube clone built with modern web technologies.
 The goal is to learn and explore full-stack web development and AI tool integration by recreating the features of YouTube with additional smart functionality.

-🌟 Key Features
+### Key Features
-🎥 YouTube-like interface for video streaming
+YouTube-like interface for video streaming

-🔍 Smart video search using AI tools (like NLP or voice search)
+Smart video search using AI tools (like NLP or voice search)

-🧠 AI-generated captions or tags for uploaded videos
+AI-generated captions or tags for uploaded videos

-📊 Analytics tools with Google services (Google Analytics, Firebase, etc.)
+Analytics tools with Google services (Google Analytics, Firebase, etc.)

-🔐 User authentication (Google sign-in planned)
+User authentication (Google sign-in planned)

-💻 Developed using VS Code and Git
+Developed using VS Code and Git

-⚙️ Tech Stack
+## Tech Stack
 Frontend: HTML, CSS, JavaScript (or React)

 Backend: Node.js / Express (optional)